cmu-sei/foundry-docs/docs/topomojo/challenge.md

 # Challenge tab

 The *Challenge* tab in the Topo workspace is used when both Gameboard and TopoMojo are integrated to execute a cyber competition.
 More information on linking those two applications together can be found elsewhere in the Foundry documentation.
-The Challenge tab is where you create random key/values, embed them in a *gamespace* at deploy time, and ask questionsand answers of competitors (players).
+The Challenge tab is where you create random key/values, embed them in a *gamespace* at deploy time, and ask questions and answers of competitors (players).

 ## Transforms